Projects

 The Health2Innovation project is aimed at higher education institutions, business incubators, vocational training institutions, SMEs and technology experts from Europe to share best practices and jointly develop an educational resource for students.

-The surgicalCOMM project aims to improve the communication and decision-making skills of medical students and health professionals in the surgical field.
-A virtual simulation tool based on artificial intelligence is being developed to enable remote training.
+The SurgicalCOMM project aimed to improve the communication and decision-making skills of medical students and health professionals in the surgical field.
+A virtual simulation tool based on artificial intelligence was developed to enable remote training.

 EVALUATION ASSIGNMENT